bqevin/ivertise-stocker/README.md

 # ivertise-stocker
-• Ivertise Africa is a search based stock-photography and model agency website.
+• Ivertise Africa is a search based stock-photography and model agency web App.

 # Brief